nisrinekane/barbie/README.md

 ## Setup

-You can set up and run this project as follows:

 1. Clone this repository to your local machine using `git clone https://github.com/nisrinekane/barbie.git`.

-2. (Optional) Create a virtual environment and activate it.
+2. (recommended) Create a virtual environment and activate it.

 3. Install the required dependencies using `pip install -r requirements.txt`.

-4. Run the main script using `python src/genetic_algorithm.py`.
+4. Run main script  `python src/genetic_algorithm.py`.

 ## Usage

-This project uses a simple genetic algorithm to evolve a population of individuals, where each individual is a list of 2D points.

-The goal is to evolve this population over time such that it forms an image resembling the word "Barbie".

-To run the project, navigate to the root directory and execute the following command: `python src/genetic_algorithm.py`.
+To run the project navigate to the root directory and execute the following command: `python src/genetic_algorithm.py`.

 ## Customization